skyfrk/hackthewood-berlin-2019/article_series/blog_article_3_en.md

 ## Conclusion

 That's it!
-Two Azure Functions, an EventHub, a Raspberry Pi and three workdays later we were able to present a functioning prototype.
+Two Azure Functions, an Event Hub, a Raspberry Pi and three workdays later we were able to present a functioning prototype.
 For our demo on day four we logged motion sensor data through our tapio-IFTTT-Connector into a Google Drive sheet, turned on a RGB LED with the press of a widget button on a smartphone and configured a new IFTTT-Applet live.
 We didn't develop a shippable product but built a working proof of concept which can be transformed into a proper solution.
 Authentication, authorization and a web interface for configuring events to be be forwarded on a per machine basis are mandatory for a feature complete solution.
 Our code base also lacks a huge refactoring... :D

 Aside from resolving the actual challenges [#hackthewood2019](https://www.tapio.one/en/blog/hack-the-wood-2019) was most notably a fun event with awesome attendees who helped each other out at any time and had a great time together in Berlin!